ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 ### What is a service in tarpitd.py

-A service in tarpitd.py represent a pattern of response.
+A tarpit in tarpitd.py represent a pattern of response.

 For an instance, to fight a malicious HTTP client, tarpitd.py can hold on the connection by slowly sending an endless HTTP header,